minibolt-guide/minibolt/guide/bonus/system/wireguard-VPN.md

 If your router does not have your DDNS provider preconfigured, the configuration procedure will depend on the specific type of router which is why we can't provide a tutorial for all of them.
 However, most of the time it boils down to entering the following details in your router configuration:

   * Provider: select on the drop-down the name of the provider, e.g. www.no-ip.com
   * Domain name: subdomain you want to update, e.g. <yoursubdomain.dedyn.io> previously created account on [desec registration](#desec-registration) section.
-   * Username: selected username or email of the previously created account on [desec registration](#desec-registration) section.
+  * Username: selected username or email (depending on the provider) of the previously created account on [desec registration](#desec-registration) section.
   * Password/Token secret: password selected for your DDNS provider account or Token secret (depending on the provider) previously created account on [desec registration](#desec-registration) section.

 ---